-It's true, people can have mold reactions to clay that has mold in it.
-In fact, we've heard about several potters that have had allergic reactions to mold in clay.
+It's true; people can have mold reactions to clay that has mold in it.
+We've heard about several potters that have had allergic reactions to mold in clay.
 Usually for it to kick up, though, there has to be visible mold—such as you get when a bag of moist clay has been hanging around for a fair amount of time.

 When the mold begins to grow in the bag or bucket (causing discolorations), you can spray the outer surface of the clay with bleach-water (1/4 cup per gallon of water up to 1 part bleach to 9 parts water) to kill the surface mold.
 Usually, the mold won't have grown down into the clay too much.
 (Although given time, it will.)

 Cutting Down on Mold Growth